Do something big

 Who is the Big?

 Couples can volunteer together can become a Big Couple.
 Families can volunteer as a Big Family.
+Friends can volunteer as a Big Duo.

 How often do Bigs and Littles meet?